Translating the Image in Your Heart into Art

 IV.
 ILLUSTRATIONS FOR BOOKS

 I was helping author Cindy Spring self-publish her book, The Wave and The Drop: Stories of Death and Afterlife.
 (See the "Self-Publishing & Mentoring" page to see her book's cover and read her account of our work together.)
-The manuscript had been proofread and the typesetting was almost finalized, when she realized that a certain section could benefit from having simple illustrations.
+The manuscript had been proofread and the typesetting was almost finalized, when she realized that a certain section could benefit from having some illustrations.

-Here, a few illustrations of my illustrations.
+Here are a few of these illustrations.

 Have a book getting ready for publication — whether via self-publishing or traditional publishing?
 If having illustrations could make a difference to the quality and communicability of the book you've given so much of yourself to, let's collaborate.
 Together, we'll come up with ideas for images that add value to your book and really please you.